 Alex Kelser, RLS

 Director of Geomatics/Land Survey, Tucson

 Alex Kelser is a Registered Land Surveyor and the Director of Geomatics / Land Surveying at WestLand.
-She has a passion for this work and a strong commitment to keeping current in his field.
+She has a passion for this work and a strong commitment to keeping current in her field.
 With more than 25 years of experience providing direct land surveying projects including Cadastral, ALTA and boundary surveying, Topographic and construction surveys, control surveying, special surveys for Public lands, and FEMA flood study surveys, Alex can provide the survey support needed for a successful project.
 Alex has worked in the private and public sector as a land surveyor, survey manager, and director of surveying beginning in the late 1980’s and continuing through today.

 Alex has a strong foundation in traditional survey techniques.
 She is a U.S. Department of Interior.
 BLM Certified Federal Surveyor (CFedS) having taken the rigorous CFedS training and passed the examination.
-While Alex has a strong basis in the fundamentals of traditional land surveying she also has a keen interest in applying new geomatics technology to his projects.
+While Alex has a strong basis in the fundamentals of traditional land surveying she also has a keen interest in applying new geomatics technology to her projects.
 She has managed the City of Berkeley, California’s CORS station, and most recently Alex has become an FAA certified drone pilot.
 Alex enthusiastically searches for opportunities to apply the newest technologies.